Owen-Tsai/Owen-Tsai/README.md

+> update: I realized that I crushed on her.
+Gotta learn to be romatic.
+Could be a little hear for a programmer, so I'm gonna left my code here and do what I have to do.
+Oh god, never got the same feeling in my whole life.

 ## Yet another web developer

 Hi there!
 I'm Owen, a web developer focus on front end techniques & UI design.